This page is a collection of answers to the most common nutrition and training questions I have been asked over the years. Things like:

 - Some people respond better to different training that others

 - Some people have a harder time dieting than others

 - Some people gain less fat when bulking than others.

 This is the genetic lottery.
 It’s something to be aware of, but it is not a reason to separate training and diet plans based on body type.
 That is just clever (but empty) marketing.

-Why do you prefer BARBELLS OVER BODYWEIGHT workouts?
+Why do you prefer weight training over bodyweight workouts?

 You can cheat yourself out of a good training effect on a lot of exercises, but not barbell work.

 Let’s take pushups for example – potentially a brilliant chest as well as shoulder stability exercise, but the way most people perform and progress with them renders them (almost) useless. – The rep range goes up rather than the intensity increasing, the neck creeps forward and rep range shorter, the reps quicken, back arches… sound familiar?
 I’ve done it, we’ve nearly all done it.

 This is why, if you are new to training, and don’t have someone to show you how to do them effectively, I strongly suggest you consider barbells.